LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 - **Code Caching:** For users cloning their codebase via Git, Remote Discovery caches the code during the discovery task, reducing Git rate limits and accelerating the execution tasks.

 #### `command`
-The command that fetches the list of test scenario that would be further executed using the value passed in testRunnerCommand
+The command that fetches the list of test scenario that would be further executed using the value passed in `testRunnerCommand`
 ```yaml
 command: grep 'public class' src/test/java/hyperexecute/*.java | awk '{print$3}'
 ```

 :::tip
-- Test orchestration will happen with [`mode: static`](/support/docs/deep-dive-into-hyperexecute-yaml/#mode) only.
+- Test orchestration will happen with [`mode: local`](/support/docs/deep-dive-into-hyperexecute-yaml/#mode) only.
 - 📕 Learn how to perform [dependent test discovery](/support/docs/hyperexecute-how-to-perform-dependent-test-based-discovery/).
 :::